Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

 - Have their security deposit returned on time.
 This is within 30 days after moving out

-- Break the lease early without being penalized for certain reasons such as when joining active military service or when the dwelling unit becomes uninhabitable
+- Break the lease or rental agreement early without being penalized for certain reasons such as when joining active military service or when the dwelling unit becomes uninhabitable

-- Be provided a 45-day’ notice prior to an increase to rent payments
+- Be provided a 45-day written notice prior to an increase to rent payments

-- Be served with a notice of at least 24 hours prior to allowing landlord entry
+- Be served with an advance notice of at least 24 hours prior to allowing landlord entry

 - Keep the plumbing fixtures clean and sanitary

-- Ensure the unit is safe and in habitable condition
+- Ensure the Nevada property is safe and in habitable condition

 - Take care of small repairs and maintenance